Trip Tips: Palm Springs, a stylish oasis for sun-drenched leisure

 Owing to the warm climate, sidewalk cafes line Palm Canyon Drive, so settle in for an aperitif before heading to dinner.

 Enjoy one of the imaginative drinks while waiting for a table.
-Choosing from the copious menu is made a bit easier with dishes divided into categories of fire, savory and sweet.
+Choosing from the copious menu is made a bit easier with dishes divided into categories of fire, savoury and sweet.

 ARTS, CULTURE AND NIGHTLIFE